imgag/ngs-bits/doc/tools/VcfFilter.md

 	                           Default value: 'false'
 	  -no_special_chr          Removes variants that are on special chromosomes, i.e. not on autosomes, not on gonosomes and not on chrMT.
 	                           Default value: 'false'
+	  -ref <file>              Reference genome FASTA file.
+If unset 'reference_genome' from the 'settings.ini' file is used.
+	                           Default value: ''

 	Special parameters:
 	  --help                   Shows this help and exits.